Node.js Async Iterators: for await...of, Streams, and Backpressure

 Manual Implementation

-The manual approach is short.
-An object with a Symbol.asyncIterator method that returns an iterator with next(), and optionally return() and throw():
+The manual shape is the same protocol shown earlier: an object with a Symbol.asyncIterator method that returns an iterator with next(), and optionally return() and throw():

 function createCounter(limit, delay) {